-The double entry system is a common book-keeping system used in accounting.
-It is one of the oldest known book-keeping systems and has existed in all civilisations since ancient times.
+Double entry system is a common bookkeeping system used in accounting.
+It is one of the oldest known bookkeeping systems and has existed since ancient times.

-We may define the Double Entry System as the system which recognises and records both aspects of transactions.
-This system has resulted being systematic and has been found of great use for recording the financial affairs of all institutions requiring the use of money.
+We may define the Double Entry System as the system that recognises and records both aspects of transactions.
+This system has resulted in being systematic and has been found of great use for recording the financial affairs of all institutions requiring the use of money.

 This system carries the following advantages:

 (i) The accuracy of the accounting work can be established by using this system through the device of the Trial Balance.